bsnes-emu/bsnes/docs/interface/higan-settings.md

 Most of these can be safely ignored, or set once and never changed again.

-This window has a tab for each main category of options:
+This window has a tab for each main category of options.

 Systems
 =======